 HTML or HyperText Markup Language is the most basic coding language for the web.
 HTML is known as a client-side language, compared to PHP for example which is a server-side language.

 HTML is a mark-up language.
-This means is not used to manipulate data or provide complex instructions for a website but rather it is used to simply change the look and feel of text and images on a website.
+This means it is not used to manipulate data or provide complex instructions for a website but rather it is used to simply change the look and feel of text and images on a website.

 HTML provides a way of structuring a web page's images and text using HTML tags.
 These tags work as a pre-set list of instructions that are interpreted by your web browser.
 The tags can 'mark-up' text to provide formatting, spacing, sizing and distribution on the page.
 Along with CSS, HTML is used to give each and every website its individual look and feel.